JanssenProject/jans/docs/casa/index.md

 ## Overview

-Gluu Casa ("Casa") is a self-service web portal for end-users to manage authentication and authorization preferences for their account in a [Gluu Flex Server](https://docs.gluu.org/).
+Jans Casa ("Casa") is a self-service web portal for end-users to manage authentication and authorization preferences for their account in a Janssen Server.

 For example, as people interact with an organization's digital services, they may need to: